smartems/smartems/docs/sources/auth/auth-proxy.md

     htpasswd -bc htpasswd anthony password
     ```

 * Launch the httpd container using our custom httpd.conf and our htpasswd file.
-The container will listen on port 80, and we create a link to the **grafana** container so that this container can resolve the hostname **grafana** to the grafana container’s ip address.
+The container will listen on port 80, and we create a link to the **smartems** container so that this container can resolve the hostname **smartems** to the smartems container’s ip address.

     ```bash
-    docker run -i -p 80:80 --link grafana:grafana -v $(pwd)/httpd.conf:/usr/local/apache2/conf/httpd.conf -v $(pwd)/htpasswd:/tmp/htpasswd httpd:2.4
+    docker run -i -p 80:80 --link smartems:smartems -v $(pwd)/httpd.conf:/usr/local/apache2/conf/httpd.conf -v $(pwd)/htpasswd:/tmp/htpasswd httpd:2.4
     ```

-### Use grafana.
+### Use smartems.

 With our smartEMS and Apache containers running, you can now connect to http://localhost/ and log in using the username/password we created in the htpasswd file.